BV Functions and Sets of Finite Perimeter on Configuration Spaces: Abstract

 \section{Abstract}

-This paper contributes to foundations of the geometric measure theory in the infinite dimensional setting of the configuration space over the Euclidean space $\R^n$ equipped with the Poisson measure $\p$.
-We first provide a rigorous meaning and construction of the $m$-codimensional Poisson measure ---formally written as ``$(\infty-m)$-dimensional Poisson measure"--- on the configuration space.
-We then show that our construction is consistent with potential analysis by establishing the absolute continuity with respect to Bessel capacities.
-Secondly, we introduce three different definitions of BV functions based on the variational, relaxation and the semigroup approaches, and prove the equivalence of them.
-Thirdly, we construct perimeter measures and introduce the notion of the reduced boundary.
-We then prove that the perimeter measure can be expressed by the $1$-codimensional Poisson measure restricted on the reduced boundary, which is a generalisation of De Giorgi's identity to the configuration space.
-Finally, we construct the total variation measures for BV functions, and prove the Gau\ss--Green formula.
+In this paper, we aim to develop the foundations of a theory of BV functions in the configuration space over the Euclidean space $\R^n$ equipped with the Poisson measure $\p$.
+We first construct the $m$-codimensional Poisson measure ---formally written as ``$(\infty-m)$-dimensional Poisson measure''--- on the configuration space.
+We then show that our construction is consistent with potential theory induced by the infinitely many independent Brownian motions by establishing relations between the $m$-codimensional Poisson measure and Bessel capacities.
+Secondly, we introduce three different definitions of BV functions based on the variational, relaxation, and semigroup approaches, and prove the equivalence of them.
+In the process, we prove the $p$-Bakry--\'Emery inequality on the configuration space for any $1<p<\infty$.
+Thirdly, we construct perimeter measures and introduce an appropriate notion of measure-theoretic boundary, called the reduced boundary.
+We then prove that the perimeter measure can be expressed by the $1$-codimensional Poisson measure restricted to the reduced boundary, which is a generalisation of De Giorgi's identity to the configuration space.
+Finally, we construct the total variation measures for functions of bounded variation, and prove the Gau\ss--Green formula.